Vipul97/proglang/README.md

 # ProgLang

-Syntax Analyzer for a Custom Grammar in Python 3.10.
+Syntax analyzer for a custom programming language grammar in Python 3.10.

 ## Grammar